Opening Hours Open 7 days a week

 You must be aged 18 or over at the time of application to apply for naturalisation as a British Citizen.

-Unless you apply for naturalisation based on crown service or as a member of HM forces, you cannot apply for naturalisation as a British Citizen until you have obtained Indefinite Leave to Remain (ILR).
+Unless you apply for naturalisation based on Crown service or as a member of HM Forces, you cannot apply for naturalisation as a British Citizen until you have obtained Indefinite Leave to Remain (ILR).

 The following can be used as evidence of residence in the UK: